dc-broo3/oceanus/README.md

 ## Virtual environment instructions :computer:

-On Rusty, a virtual environment ready to use to run the stream generation code can be found at:
+On Flatiron's Rusty computing cluster, a virtual environment ready to use to run the stream generation code can be found at:

 ```bash
 $ source /mnt/home/rbrooks/ceph/venvs/mwlmc_fulldiscexp_venv/bin/activate